yonglin-wang/formality-styler/README.md

 ![homepage](static/UI_homepage.png)

 # Interacting with the System
-To use the styler tool, do the following:
+To use the web-based styler tool, do the following:
 1. Type in your input sentence
 2. If your input contains non-ASCII characters, you might want to select ASCII-folding checkbox
 3. Choose your rewrite direction, or choose "automatic" to let the classifier decide your input style and choose the corresponding direction for you.
 4. Click "Rewrite!" to generate output!
+> Note: if you hit "rewrite" button too fast, the fairseq process might break, causing the webpage to restart from home page.

 # Project Structure
 ## Classifier